jtmb/qbit-monitor/README.md

 ### <h1>About ( What problem does this solve? )</h1>

+This application enhances your qBittorrent experience with two powerful features:

+1. **Torrent Monitoring & Discord Notifications**
-Monitors your qBittorrent for new / completed torrents and notifies on discord, also handles qbittorrent meta data stuck torrents.
+   Automatically monitors your qBittorrent for new and completed torrents, sending real-time notifications to your Discord channel.
+It also handles stuck torrents caused by metadata issues, keeping your downloads running smoothly.

+2. **ProtonVPN Port Forwarding Integration**
-The GluetenVPN container allows for port forwarding with PROTONVPN with the unfortunate downside that PROTON assigns a random port everytime you restart your container.
-This application will check the vpn forewarded port and update your qbittorrent application automatically.
+   If you're using the GluetenVPN container for ProtonVPN, you know the pain of random port assignments after each container restart.
+This application solves that problem by automatically checking the VPN-assigned forwarded port and updating your qBittorrent configuration accordingly.

+---

+### Features:
+- Real-time torrent status notifications on Discord.
+- Automatic resolution of metadata-stuck torrents.
+- Seamless integration with ProtonVPN for dynamic port forwarding.
+- Easy setup and lightweight operation.

+Take your qBittorrent setup to the next level! 🚀

 <details>